Symbiosis: Pollination

 Flowering plants and the animals that pollinate them have co-evolved.
 Many plants that are pollinated by insects (in entomophily), bats, or birds (in ornithophily) have highly specialized flowers modified to promote pollination by a specific pollinator that is correspondingly adapted.
 The first flowering plants in the fossil record had relatively simple flowers.
 Adaptive speciation quickly gave rise to many diverse groups of plants, and, at the same time, corresponding speciation occurred in certain insect groups.
 Some groups of plants developed nectar and large sticky pollen, while insects evolved more specialized morphologies to access and collect these rich food sources.
 In some taxa of plants and insects, the relationship has become dependent, where the plant species can only be pollinated by one species of insect.

 Acacia ants and acacias

-The acacia ant (Pseudomyrmex ferruginea) is an obligate plant ant that protects at least five species of "Acacia" (Vachellia) from preying insects and from other plants competing for sunlight, and the tree provides nourishment and shelter for the ant and its larvae.
+The acacia ant (Pseudomyrmex ferruginea) is an obligate plant ant that protects several species of "Acacia" (Vachellia) from preying insects and from other plants competing for sunlight, and the tree provides nourishment and shelter for the ant and its larvae.